jsa4000/homelab-ops/README.md

 Following the checklist to be fulfilled after the ansible initialization.

-- [ ] There is no applications in Argocd.
+- [ ] There is no applications deployed in Argocd.
 - [ ] All pods are running in all namespaces (*).
 - [ ] Ensure all applications are synced in argocd.
 - [ ] Oauth2-proxy is degraded.